oroinc/documentation/crm/cookbook/how_to_upgrade_to_new_version.rst

 .. note::

-    If PHP bytecode cache tools (e.g. opcache) are used, PHP-FPM (or Apache web server) should be restarted after the uprgade to flush cached bytecode from the previous installation.
+    If PHP bytecode cache tools (e.g. opcache) are used, PHP-FPM (or Apache web server) should be restarted after the upgrade to flush cached bytecode from the previous installation.

 .. _`download section`: http://www.orocrm.com/download